Stephen Recker's Biography

 In 2005 he founded Antietam Battlefield Guides and began collecting Antietam photographs and relics.
 Pieces from his collection can be seen in the park pamphlets, on the park waysides, in numerous books, and in the new battlefield museum.

 His book, Rare Images of Antietam and the Photographers Who Took Them was released in September 2012.
-Recker currently resides in Smithsburg, Maryland and is a Web Developer at High Rock in Hagerstown.
+Recker currently resides in Smithsburg, Maryland and is a Web Developer at ICF International.